torrance/Casacore.jl/README.md

 Measures allow constructing objects that contain a value with respect to a particular reference frame.
 Examples include: an Altitude/Azimuth frame with respect to a particular location and time on Earth; a Right Ascension/Declination on the sky with respect to the J2000 system; or a time in UTC timezone.

-In Casacore, Measures are primarily implemented to allow conversions between types, and in Casacore.jl this is the primary usecase for which we have designed their use.
+In Casacore, Measures are primarily implemented to allow conversions between types, and in Casacore.jl this is the primary use case for which we have designed their use.

 ### Examples